All Episodes

 He did return to that theme of unity, a broader theme of unity.

-The one the one acknowledgement that we have very many different types of Americans is notice what they think.
+The one acknowledgement that we have very many different types of Americans is notice what they think.

-No, no, no, that's not gonna be what everybody's focusing on.
+No, no, no, that's not going to be what everybody's focusing on.

 So if Trump was actually doing something meaningful today, Pelosi wouldn't be there smiling.

-So obviously, I mean she the members at Congress, you know what happens when the president signs something, he signs one letter with a pen and then gives somebody the pen, then grabs the pen, signs another letter of his name.
+So obviously, the members of Congress, you know what happens when the president signs something, he signs one letter with a pen and then gives somebody the pen, then grabs a pen, signs another letter of his name.

-And and in some cases, part of a letter.
+And in some cases, part of a letter.

-In the camera shot, I really don't see a Schumer.
+In the camera shot, I really, I don't see a Schumer.

 Oh, yeah, there he is next to Mitch.